jugkyron/hymooc-docker0/README.md

 devopswithdocker 2019

 Submissions:
-- Part 1. : part1_returns
+- Part 1. : all part1_returns
-- Part 2. : part2_returns
+- Part 2. : all part2_returns